Arsenal will present Postecoglou with first real test of Tottenham revolution

 After opening the campaign with a draw at Brentford, Spurs defeated a Manchester United team that has recorded the club's worst start to a league season since 1989-90.
 So while wins are always good for confidence, they must also be put into context.

-Last Saturday's 2-1 win against Sheffield United came courtesy of two goals in stoppage time, so that was an indication of the new-found belief and togetherness that Postecoglou has quickly instilled.
+Saturday's 2-1 win against Sheffield United came courtesy of two goals in stoppage time, so that was an indication of the newfound belief and togetherness that Postecoglou has quickly instilled.
 But Sunday's clash with Arsenal is, by some distance, the biggest test of the manager and his team.

 The momentum built by the start to the season could take a dent if Tottenham fall short against Mikel Arteta's side and then Liverpool next week, but equally, Spurs could emerge on the other side with their unbeaten record intact and the Postecoglou positivity reaching new levels.